Design patterns

-Work packages are commonly used in projects to break down tasks, actions, and activities.
-They are a valuable project management tool that provides better control over the project planning process, costs, inquiries, deliverables, and product and/or process requirements.
+Work packages are commonly incorporated into the Systems Engineering (SE) model of projects to break down tasks, actions, and activities.
+Work packages are a valuable project management tool that provides better control over the project planning process, costs, inquiries, deliverables, and product and/or process requirements.

 In Relatics, when a type element has a single relation to itself and is configured as hierarchical in the type element settings, the system automatically visualizes the tree view.
 This view appears as the first tab at the top of the screen after selecting the menu item.

-In this example, we created a hierarchy for the work package.
-This was achieved by establishing a relation from the work package type element to itself.
+In this example, we created a hierarchy for Work package.
+This was achieved by establishing a relation from the Work package type element to itself.
 This setup allows users to create child work packages directly within the context of a parent work package.
-To enable this, the type element Work Package must be set as a derived element, as shown in the settings image.
+To enable this, the type element Work Package must be set as a derived element.

 Person approach